Sra peang: History

-Angkor era: archeological trace of wine jars
+Archeological traces of wine jars from Angkor era

-According to Khmer ethnologist Ang Choulean, the jar wine were used by Khmmer people since Angkorian times, as can be observed on some bas-relief of the Bayon temple, though the characteres drinking from the beverage may from Chenla.
-Other bas-relief in Angkor Wat represent distinctively Chinese individuals as drinking from the wine jars.
-Khmer wine jars of the 13th century have also been observed among other ceramic artitacts of the Angkorian era, though many such artifacts are of Chinese origin.
+According to Khmer ethnologist Ang Choulean, the jar wine was consumed by Khmer people since Angkorian times, as can be observed on some bas-relief of the Bayon temple, though the characters drinking from the beverage may actually be from Chenla.
+Other bas-relief in Angkor Wat represents distinctively Chinese individuals drinking from the wine jars.
+Khmer wine jars of the 13th century have also been observed among other ceramic artefacts of the Angkorian era, though many such artifacts are of Chinese origin.
 French archeologist Georges Cœdès was also able to identify rituals involving wine jars in Angkorian inscriptions.

 An indigenous sacrifice: the rite of alliance

 Rice wine was kept and consumed in jars until the 20th century according to French ethnologist Adhémard Leclère.
 However, it did not have a religious or ceremonial character.

 This ritual character is observed in other ethnical groups of Cambodia such as the Phnong tribe where drinking from a wine jar is a sign of alliance closely linked with animal sacrifices.
 To this day, the ceremony begins with the beating of traditional gongs before the buffalo is sacrificed and its head placed on an altar.
 After village elders drink ceremonial rice wine from earthen jars place on the dirt floor through meter-long bamboo straws, the villagers then cook and eat the meat, he added, sharing it with all the participants.

 In the Brou tribe, it has been observed that the men will sip one after the other from the wine jar for at least two rounds before women are invited to take their turn.

-During the French colonization, the French officials frequently observed wine offerings and joined ceremonies involving drinking from war jines in an effort to pacifiy remote areas of the protectorate of Cambodia where ethnic minorities resisted their presence.
-Wine jars therefore became a sign of alliance, or according to Khmer literati Khing Hoc Dy, a "trap".
+During the French colonization, the French officials frequently observed wine offerings and joined ceremonies involving drinking from wine jars in an effort to pacifiy remote areas of the protectorate of Cambodia where ethnic minorities resisted their presence.
+Wine jars therefore became a sign of alliance, or according to Khmer literary scholar Khing Hoc Dy, a "trap".